Nothing special to be with you

 Ai Nakajima was born in Yokohama Japan in 1978.
 She went to high school and college in the United States, and returned to Japan to work for a bank and a securities company.

-She is bisexual, saying, “I fall in love with whomever I can respect. it doesn’t matter if it’s a man or a woman, but I probably more for women than for men.”
+She is bisexual, saying, “I fall in love with whomever I can respect. it doesn’t matter if it’s a man or a woman.”

 “When I first fell in love with a girl in the US, I felt at a loss.
 But the good thing was that in the US, I met many friends from diverse backgrounds.
 Soon after, I realized that sexuality was just one of many types of diversity.
 That made it easy for me to accept my sexuality – I am who I am, and there is nothing wrong with me.”